23rd - 30th May 2020

-The Sibillini is one of the newest of Italy’s national parks and is situated on the borders of Umbria and Le Marche in central Italy.
-It is a paradise for wildflowers and butterflies and there are still threatened species such as wolves and golden eagles in small numbers.
+The Sibillini is one of Italy’s finest national parks.
+It is situated on the borders of Umbria and Le Marche in central Italy and is a paradise for wildflowers and butterflies as well as threatened species such as wolves and golden eagles in small numbers.

 Our tour to the Sibillini introduces you to a paradise of scenery, wildflowers and insects.
 Numbers are kept deliberately small so that you can have a great deal of personal tuition as well as time to put what you learn into practice.
-As well as photography there is excellent company and superb local food and wine and a chance to get a feel for the region and its ecosystems.
+As well as photographic opportunities - it is a wonderful area for flower-filled landscape photography as well as for macro photography of wild orchids and butterflies...you will have excellent company and superb local food and wine - a wonderful chance to get a feel for the region: the nature, history, food and customs.

-In half an hour, or less, one can move from meadows with distinctly Mediterranean orchids, to screes with high alpines such as rock jasmines (Androsaces) and gentians.
-Many wild orchids flourish in the extensive woodlands and meadows whilst short meadow turf is coloured with hectares of mountain flowers such as thymes, forget-me-nots and rockroses spreading to tint whole areas of hillsides in yellows, whites, pinks and blues.
+Within the Sibillini it takes just half an hour to move from experiencing meadows with distinctly Mediterranean orchids, to screes with dwarf high alpines such as rock jasmines (Androsaces) and gentians.
+Many species of wild orchids (and their hybrids) flourish in the extensive woodlands and meadows.
+We visit mountain hillsides with masses of yellow tulips and white narcissus whilst a short walk higher up brings us to alpine meadow turf coloured with mountain flowers such as thymes, forget-me-nots and rockroses spreading to tint whole areas of hillsides in yellows, whites, pinks and blues.

-For the first part of our tour we are based at a small agriturismo near Preci close to flower meadows.
-All of our sites and ambles lie within a short drive.
-We then move to Norcia staying in a family run hotel in the centre which specialises in local dishes before heading up to Castelluccio di Norcia with no shortage of colourful plants along the road verges.
-However, nothing quite prepares you for the sight when the ridge is topped and the immense Piano Grande stretches out before you, enclosed by a ring of mountains and dominated by the bulk of Monte Vettore.
-For the last 2 nights we move to another agriturismo near Monteleone di Spoleto which gives us easy access to the heights of Monte Terminillo.
+For the first part of our tour we are based at a small agriturismo near Preci close to flower meadows often with abundant wild orchids: all of our sites and ambles lie within a short drive.
+We then move to Norcia staying in a family run hotel in the centre which specialises in local dishes which allows us to travel to the heights with no shortage of colourful plants along the road verges.
+Nothing, however, quite prepares you for the sight when the ridge is topped and the immense Piano Grande stretches out before you, enclosed by a ring of mountains and dominated by the bulk of Monte Vettore, beneath which, on its glacial spoil heap sits Castelluccio di Norcia.
+For the last 2 nights we move to another agriturismo near Monteleone di Spoleto - simple accommodation but with excellent home-farmed produce and meals which gives us easy access to the heights of Monte Terminillo.

 The Piano Grande, once a glacial lake, is now a vast pasture where skylarks make the air throb with song.
 Castelluccio di Norcia is a picture postcard town (from afar) atop a knoll that is ringed with fields of poppies and cornflowers in early July.
 Earlier in the year, there are other spectacular plants such as yellow tulips (Tulipa australis), white narcisssus (Narcissus poeticus), fritillaries (Fritillaria montana) and peonies (Paeonia officinalis).
 It is an area whose diversity and natural riches one could probably never exhaust.